Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 Equipment

 Convenient control handle, it is possible to adjust the height of the handle in three positions.
-The adjustment mechanism works properly, does not stick.
-It is very easy and convenient to control a bicycle with a handle on the road.
+The adjustment mechanism works properly and does not jam.
+Steering the bike on the road with a handle is very easy and convenient.

-The bike control cable runs along the frame, it is not hidden inside, so it is visible.
-He does not interfere with the child.
+The bicycle control cable runs along the frame, it is not hidden inside, so it is visible.
+It doesn't bother the child.

-The visor on the bike is just great.
-It is large and waterproof.
-The visor will protect the child both from a rain, and from the sun.
+The visor of the bike is simply excellent.
+It's big and waterproof.
+The visor will protect the child from both rain and sun.
 It can be adjusted in three positions.

-Has a viewing window, through it you can observe what the child is doing, since the visor on the bicycle interferes with the view, and the child is not visible, but through this window the child is visible.
+There is a viewing window, through it you can see what the child is doing, since the visor on the bicycle interferes with the view, and the child cannot be seen, but through this window the child can be seen.

 The first position of the visor.
-Usually during walks we use it, the child can see everything around, nothing interferes with him.
+Usually we use it during walks, the child can see everything around him, nothing bothers him.

-The second position of the visor.
-When it starts to rain while walking, I set the visor to this position.
+Second position of the visor.
+When it starts to rain while walking, I set the visor in this position.

-The third position of the visor.
+Third position of the visor.
 In this position, the visor drops almost to the protective rim.
-I think that it is possible to use this position only when the child is sleeping, since it interferes with my child, nothing is visible because of the visor, and therefore the baby removes it.
+I think that it is possible to use this position only when the child is sleeping, since it disturbs my child, nothing is visible because of the visor, and therefore the baby removes it.

 Soft seat pad